Catholic Prayer For The Departed

 O God above all gods!
 Source of life and light which illuminates all things and through whom all things grow; look favorably upon your servant afflicted with sickness here below and grant him your peaceful repose in paradise where you live forevermore with Christ our Lord!
 Thou knowest how to give health to the body and

-READ: Catholic Prayer For Future Husband
+READ: Prayer For Peaceful Death Catholic

 The Prayer of St. Francis